karx/karx.github.io/homeSwitch/README.md

 * Client will provide a work area space with desk, chair, Internet access for use by Akriya Technologies to conduct project business while working on-site.

 ## Investment and Cost
-* Man-hour required: 2 months: 2 lakh INR
+* Man-hour required: 1 months: 2 lakh INR

-* Hardware required: On Cost  :
-    * In Pool Device : 25,000 INR
-    * In Facility Device : 5,000 INR
-    * Heatpump Controller: 5,000 INR
-    * Geyser : 2,000 INR
-    * Water Motors : 2,500 INR
-    * Filter Unit : 5,000 INR
-    * On premise Wifi/Internet Router : 2,000 INR

-* Server/Web hosting charges:
+* Server/Web hosting charges*:
     * 60$ / month = 4000 INR

 *Bill separately for travel costs will be billed at actual cost and will not exceed 10,000 INR for the entire project.